Skip to main content

 Cultivating Creativity and Innovation: Experiences and Activities

-Knowing the reasons that drive what you do is essential in all aspects of your work as a manager.
+Knowing the reasons that drive what you do is essential in all aspects of your work as a Program Manager.
 Having a strong philosophical framework on creativity will help as you encourage staff members to think about their roles in promoting creativity in the children and youth with which they work.

 Objectives